 If retinol rules our PM skincare routine, correcting damage while we sleep, Vitamin C is definitely its preventive AM counterpart.
 It's a great addition to any skincare line-up, but many first-timers wonder if serums and creams containing Vitamin C can really deliver a range of coveted benefits.
-We're here to tell you it's worth the hype and here are 5 reasons why.
+We're here to tell you it's worth the hype and here are 5 reasons why you should use Vitamin C for skin health.

 ☀️ IN A BOTTLE